Skip to main content

 Organize Instructions by Category

-Name your category and add a new instruction within it, using the Create button.
+Add your first instruction within the category, using the Create button.

 Example: Create a category called Orders to group all instructions about order status, cancellations, or shipping.